ideasrule/platon/README.md

 python setup.py install
 ```

-pyexotransmit requires numpy and scipy, but otherwise has no dependencies.
+platon requires numpy and scipy, but otherwise has no dependencies.

 # Usage